 - Bonus credit for science geeks: To determine the amount of watts available on a given circuit multiply amps x volts.
 [Amps x Volts = Watts], so a 10 amp circuit at the standard US 110 volts equals 1100 total available watts that can be pulled from any combination of outlets on that circuit.

 Volts are a measure of electrical pressure, or the speed with which the electricity is delivered.

-Responsibility: In most cases you won’t have to worry about this because it’s fixed, with U.S. outlets at 110-120 Volts, and most European outlets at 230-240 Volts.
+- Whose responsibility is this?
+In most cases you won’t have to worry about this because it’s fixed.
+U.S. outlets are 110-120 Volts, and most European outlets are 230-240 Volts.

 What Uses Power At Events?

 Most modern events require electricity.
 To calculate the amount of electricity you’ll need, add up the wattage for every single device that plugs into an outlet.
 Here’s sample list of things you might encounter: